m-zakeri/m-zakeri.github.io/content/pages/about.md

 ### Bachelor Project
 In my B.Sc. project, I worked on agent-oriented software engineering and developed a multi-agent system to participate in the [multi-agent programming contest (MAPC)](https://multiagentcontest.org/){:target="_blank"}.
 Unfortunately, the competitions did not hold in the year 2014, for the technical reasons raised by the new scenario, and our team could not participate in the competitions.
-But MAPC is alive for me and my teammates and there for our final project reports is kept in draft version :)
+However, MAPC is alive for me and my teammates.
+Hence, our final project reports is kept in draft version to be updated ASAP:)

-* Download my B.Sc Project Report (Draft version) [[www]](http://webpages.iust.ac.ir/morteza_zakeri/repo/iust_course_materials/ZakeriProject_BSc/){:target="_blank"}
+* My B.Sc.
+Project Report (draft version) [[www]](http://webpages.iust.ac.ir/morteza_zakeri/repo/iust_course_materials/ZakeriProject_BSc/){:target="_blank"}

 ## Skills